tiberlab/tibercad/manual/Sphinx/GettingStarted/EFA.rst

 The following options infiuence the behaviour of the Module efaschroedinger:

-  ``particle = string`` defines for which particle (electron or hole) Schroedinger equation is solved Possible values are el and hl.
+  ``particle = string`` defines for which particle (electron or hole) Schroedinger equation is solved.

+Possible values are el and hl.
 A different Module efaschroedinger has to be defined for each particle to be solved.

   ``poisson_model_name = string`` defines the name of the simulation (Module driftdiffu-